Awesometeapot1/pinkcafe/README.md

 “streamlit is not recognized…”
 Use:

-python -m streamlit run dashboardfoodwastage.py
+python -m streamlit run pinkcafe/app.py
-10) Notes
-ML mode uses Linear Regression (simple baseline) and shows training R².

-AI mode uses a rolling mean + light trend heuristic.

-Demo login is for coursework / prototype purposes; upgrade to hashed passwords + secrets for production-style security.